-Decatur County is served by the Northwest office of KU Medical Center's Area Health Education Centers (AHECs) in Hays, which serves the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.
+- Decatur County is served by KU Medical Center's Area Health Education Centers (AHECs), which serve the state through student education initiatives, professional education for health care providers, health screenings, clinics and public presentations on health topics.

 Enhancing Student Education

-- 2 students from Decatur County are currently studying at KU Medical Center.
+- 1 student from Decatur County is studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 3 KU Medical Center graduates live and/or practice in Decatur County.
+- 3 KU Medical Center alumni live and/or practice in Decatur County.

-- 120 professional education and administrative visits in Decatur County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 30 professional education and administrative visits in Decatur County occurred in Fiscal Year 2015 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health